Module 1 – Waking Up

 Alumni Network

-After you complete Module 1, we invite you to join the alumni gatherings as it suits you.
-These monthly Zoom calls and biannual weekend retreats offer the alumni a chance to stay connected, reflect together, and continue learning as a community.
+After you complete Module 1, we invite you to join the alumni gatherings.
+These monthly Zoom calls plus our biannual weekend retreats offer the alumni a chance to stay connected, reflect together, and continue learning as a community.

 “Since taking the Sacred Engagement course, I have connected more deeply with myself, my thoughts, and my feelings.